llpeterson/direct/access.md

 Because the splitters are passive, PON has to implement some form of multi-access protocol.
 The approach it adopts can be summarized as follows.
-First, upstream and downstream traffic are transmitted on two diffrent optical wavelengths, so they are completely independent of each other.
-Downstream traffic starts at the OLT and the signal is propogated down every link in the PON.
+First, upstream and downstream traffic are transmitted on two different optical wavelengths, so they are completely independent of each other.
+Downstream traffic starts at the OLT and the signal is propagated down every link in the PON.
 As a consequence, every frame reaches every ONU.
 This device then looks at a unique identifier in the individual frames sent over the wavelength, and either keeps the frame (if the identifier is for it) or drops it (if not).
 Encryption is